Four-manifolds, geometries and knots: 2-Complexes and finitely presentable groups

-One of the applications of $L^2$-cohomology in [CG86] was to show that if $X$ is a finite aspherical complex such that $\pi_1(X)$ has an infinite amenable normal subgroup $A$ then $\chi(X)=0$.
-(This generalised a theorem of Gottlieb, who assumed that $A$ was a central subgroup [Go65].)
+One of the applications of $L^2$-cohomology in \cite{[CG86]} was to show that if $X$ is a finite aspherical complex and $\pi_1(X)$ has an infinite amenable normal subgroup $A$ then $\chi(X)=0$.
+(This generalised a theorem of Gottlieb, who assumed that $A$ was a central subgroup \cite{[Go65]}.)
 We may similarly extend Theorem 2.5 to give a converse to the Cheeger-Gromov extension of Gottlieb's Theorem.

 \begin{thmm} [2.5$^\prime$] Let $X$ be a $[\pi,m]_f$-complex and suppose that $\pi$ has an infinite amenable normal subgroup.
 Then $X$ is aspherical if and only if $\chi(X)=0$.

 \end{thmm}